AGASEE, EEBEE, AIRCAST and L.BROOKS

 Breakdown Lorry - has similar wheels (but slightly smaller) to the station truck etc.

 Double Decker Bus - the buses in the first four pictures have the same wheels as the breakdown lorry.
 The bus at the right has a different type of wheel with a representation of wheel nuts around the hub.
 Some buses had KUMFY BUS SERVICE adverts and the destination TOY TOWN A.1. on paper labels.

 Compressor with man and drill.
 Same wheels as the later bus.
 I was told this set came in a Morestone box, but have never seen an example.
 Morestone was the trade mark of Morris & Stone (London) Ltd. of 95 Stoke Newington Church Street N16, who were toy wholesalers, and it is quite possible that Agasee made this item for Morestone.
 It was not till a few years later that Morestone set up their own diecasting operaton to make their exclusive lines.

 This Road Sweeper certainly did come in a Morestone box, and it was advertised by Morestone in July 1950.
 It came with or without a clockwork motor.
-The items pictured have rubber wheels, but the model also exists with the same wheels as the compressor, so again could have been made by Agasee.
+The item in the second photo has the same wheels as the compressor, so again the model could have been made by Agasee.
+The other examples have the more common solid rubber wheels.
+There are more photos of the model on Nicholas Martin's website:

 Racing Car - same wheels as the compressor etc.